bscotch/stitch/packages/vscode/README.md

 *Stitch and its logo are trademarks of [Butterscotch Shenanigans](https://www.bscotch.net) (a.k.a.
 "Bscotch").
 Stitch and Bscotch are unaffiliated with GameMaker.*

-## 🐛 Project Status

-Stitch for VSCode is in active development.
-Expect bugs, missing features, and frequent breaking changes.
-To see the current list of known issues and feature requests, check out the [issues page](https://github.com/bscotch/stitch/issues?q=is%3Aopen+is%3Aissue+label%3A%22%3Akeyboard%3A+vscode%22).

 ## 🤔 Why?

-We've used GameMaker for the entire 10+ year history of [our studio](https://www.bscotch.net).
+We've used GameMaker for the entire 12+ year history of [our studio](https://www.bscotch.net).
 While the GameMaker IDE has been rapidly improving, VSCode is able to improve even faster due to its enormous community, extensions API, and use of popular web technologies.
 We wanted to take advantage of those things to make our GameMaker development experience as good as possible.

 ## 💡 Features